arangodb/docs/3.10/arangosync-migration-tool.md

 ### How long does it take?

-The total time required to complete the migration depends on how much data you have and how many write operations are executed during the process.
+The total time required to complete the migration depends on how much data you have and how often write operations are executed during the process.

-You can also track the progress by checking the **Migration status** section of your target deployment in Oasis.
+You can also track the progress by checking the **Migration status** section of your target deployment in Oasis dashboard.

 ![Oasis Cloud Migration Progress](images/oasis-migration-agent.png)